-The component units have investments in WYO-STAR and WSL of \$128,015 and \$44,823, respectively.
-These investments are carried at amortized cost and are considered cash and cash equivalents.
-Certificates of deposit held by the component units in the Bank of Commerce of \$442,133 are also considered cash and cash equivalents.
+The component units have investments in WYO-STAR and WSL of \$133,653 and \$35,453, respectively.
+Investments in WYO-STAR are reported at fair value.
+Investments in WSL are carried at amortized cost and are considered cash and cash equivalents.
+Certificates of deposit held by the component units of \$450,135 are also considered cash and cash equivalents.